MileyWright/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+      Tokens are used for granting access to users by a web server.
+Once the server has verified the user’s credentials, the server sends the user a web token.
+JSON Web Tokens are a good way of securely transmitting information between parties.
+Because JWTs can be signed—for example, using public/private key pairs—you can be sure the senders are who they say they are.

 - [ ] What steps can you take in your web apps to keep your data secure?

+      Use JSON WEB tokens.
+Authenticate users using axios with authorization.
+Create private routes that only users who are signed in can access.

 - [ ] Describe how web servers work.

+         Web servers are computers that store code for a website.
+Its main purpose is to ‘serve’ web pages it retrieves from your project code to users upon request.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+      [POST] - Create
+      [GET] - Read
+      [PUT] - Update
+      [DELETE] - Delete
+      The HTTP methods that are used when interfacing with API’s are .get – retrieve what you want from the site, or get data, .put updates the data and .delete deletes the data.

 ## Project Set Up